nhunguyen0901/SocialNetworks_CareerLongevity/README.md

 ## Data Source

 The primary data source for this project includes the following IMDb's datasets: 'title.basics', 'title.principals', 'title.ratings', and 'name.basics.tsv.gz'.
 These datasets provide comprehensive information about movies, key personnel, movie ratings, and filmmaker demographics.
-Additionally, I use data from the US Social Security Administration to predict the gender of filmmakers.
+Additionally, data from the US Social Security Administration is used to predict the gender of filmmakers.